sfagin89/Remote_Patient_Monitoring/README.md

 - Validates JSON data
 - Expects the following data from all messages
   - Message Metadata:
+    - Session ID of Message
+    - Message ID of Message
     - Source User ID of Message
     - Destination User ID of Message
     - Content of Message